youssef447/Meal-Tracker/README.md

 - to delete user can long press any card and he starts selecting meals

 ## Responsiveness
-used Screen util to make design adapted on any app size.
+used Screen util to make design adapted to any app size.